QuentinWach/animating-science/docs/README.md

     + [ ] Example 2
     + [ ] Example 3

++ [ ] improve readability by resizing.
+More on the page --> better overview
 + [ ] start / home page
 + [ ] FAQ page with shameless advertising for myself
 + [ ] custom squarespace domain or quentinwach.com/animating-science